goal: to serve at least three families per year

 The Anglican Diocese of Ontario and Habitat for Humanity Kingston Limestone Region will be partnering with 6 families to build three duplexes and a community centre on Cowdy Street, Kingston.
 We are looking for community organizations, volunteers, families, and sponsors to help us carry this project successfully.

-We are looking for build volunteers to help us with construction, so put on your hard hats and warm some hearts this winter!
+Interested in volunteering?
+Fill out a volunteer application form, put on your hard hats and warm some hearts this winter!

 our families (2017)